 HODG - Heritage Organization Development Grant for heritage societies etc. Approx. $500-1500 per year for operational costs.

-Hydro One - other streams
+Hydro One - Community Investment Program

 The Leflar Foundation

 The Leflar Foundation's mission is to help children and youth in the Owen Sound and Grey/ Bruce county area.
 They offer financial support to non-profit, charitable organizations that provide opportunities or services to children in the area in recreational, educational, cultural and medical endeavors.
 Their intent is to assist disadvantaged children and youth, in order that they may participate in activities or obtain services that they might not otherwise have access to in their community.

 Organizations helping seniors make a difference in the lives of others, and in their communities.
 Projects must be led or inspired by seniors and address one or more of the following objectives: promoting volunteerism among seniors and other generations; engaging seniors in the community through the mentoring of others; expanding awareness of elder abuse, including financial abuse; supporting the social participation and inclusion of seniors; and providing capital assistance for new and existing community projects and/or programs for seniors

 A huge range of funding programs available including funding for public galleries, culturally diverse curatorial projects, inter-arts projects, etc. Extremely competitive, known for difficult grant application processes.

 OPG's Corporate Citizenship Program demonstrates their commitment to the well-being of the host communities where they operate.
 OPG supports more than 1,100 small grassroots charitable not-for-profit CCP community investment initiatives each year, including about 250 student awards across their site communities.
 Focus is on community events, environmental initiatives and science education.
 Applicants must submit a request on their letterhead by email.
 Contact Lynda Cain, Senior Communications Advisor for criteria and information.